HashiCorp Cloud Platform

 Usage: vault-radar scan docker-image [options]

-Scan a public docker image (or a private image that is already pulled/dowloaded locally) and write the results to a file in CSV format, this is the default format for output.
+Scan a public docker image (or a private image that is already pulled/downloaded locally) and write the results to a file in CSV format, this is the default format for output.

-Image reference may optionally include a tag.
-We will scan the latest tag if no tag is specified.
+Image reference may optionally include a tag or image digest.
+Vault Radar scans the latest tag if neither is specified.

 $ vault-radar scan docker-image -i <IMAGE REFERENCE> -o <PATH TO OUTPUT>.csv